Package Summary

 python3 -m pip install bokeh selenium pandas

-Note: all the commands below are ran from the colcon_ws where performance_test/performance_report is installed.
+Note: all the commands below are run from the colcon workspace where performance_test/performance_report is installed:

 # Build performance_test and performance_report